Application of blockchain for secure data transmission in distributed state estimation: simulation results and discussion

-Finally, the numerical results of the comparison between CSE and DSE are presented in table \ref{tab:final-res-DSE}.
-The iteration number and objective value of both centralized and distributed are presented, respectively.
-As mentioned in section \ref{sec:systemmodel}, the objective value for centralized SE is obtained using (\ref{eq:main_SE}) and applying Newton's method.
+The numerical results of the comparison between CSE and DSE are presented in table \ref{tab:final-res-DSE}.
+The iteration number and objective value of both centralized and distributed are presented.
+As mentioned in section \ref{sec:systemmodel}, the objective value for CSE is obtained using~(\ref{eq:main_SE}) and applying Newton's method.
 However, for DSE, after solving the optimization problem stated in (\ref{eq:decomposition-main-DSE}) for all areas, we gathered the state variables and placed these state variables into (\ref{eq:main_SE}).
-The objective's obtained result is by feeding the DSE state variables into (\ref{eq:main_SE}).
+The objective values are obtained by substituting the DSE state variables into (\ref{eq:main_SE}).

-As shown in the table, the factual error between these values is approximately 1 per cent for significantly reliable cases.
-It is essential to consider objective value between the centralized and distributed method because one of the standard methods to specify measurement anomalies, so-called \textit{bad data}, is to identify maximum residual and compare it with the chi-square value.
+As shown in the table, the factual error between these values is approximately 1 per cent .
+The necessity of considering objective value is due to the fact that one of the methods to specify measurement anomalies, so-called \textit{bad data}, is to compare objective value with the chi-square value \cite{gomez2018electric}.
 So, considering measurement residuals distributed method matches the centralized to a great extent as well.

-Fig. \ref{Fig:result2} shows the result of the experiment to check the gas consumption with respect to the transaction payload size in bytes of different values in a transaction, i.e. in a hexadecimal value and used to check how it will influence the processing time.
-It is assumed that for each transaction between areas, the payload is of size one with length each payload size $2^{k-1}$ in character where $k \in \{0, \dots, 6\}$, i.e. half the length of bytes.
-Gas consumption varies with different payload size, and we can see that it is somehow linear with quite a significant shift but a small slope.
-The majority of the operation consumption goes to cryptographic signature checks by the nodes.
-Hence conclude that the processing time will depend on the number of the transaction.

-Fig. \ref{Fig:result3} indicates the optimisation of the transfer procedure where several transactions can be concatenated into one string, i.e. bulk data transfer, thus less transaction to transfer the same amount data without spending extra gas.
-Each transaction will increase the payload size and reduce gas consumption for computation at nodes.

 The last column of table \ref{tab:final-res-DSE} is devoted to the DSE objective value, which is slightly different from the centralized objective value.
 This slight difference is quite apparent, and it is due to the application of the auxiliary variables.
 In other words, applying auxiliary variables in (\ref{eq:decomposition-DSE-secondpart}) is the main reason leading to a better objective value.
 There might be a method to utilize the benefit of applying these auxiliary values to improve SE results further, but it is beyond the scope of the paper.